bfernando1/network-labs/BGP/README.md

 ```

 ### Test Case 2
-Replace AS 65100 with AS 65400 again using the expanded topology.
+I replaced R1's AS of 65100 with R4's AS of 65400 using the expanded topology.

 ### Results
-The test case produces the same result from previous topology.
+The test case produced the same result from previous topology.
 ```
 *Dec  3 04:34:11.887: %BGP-3-NOTIFICATION: received from neighbor 10.15.1.5 passive 2/2 (peer in wrong AS) 2 bytes FF78
 ```